NathanBaulch/EnphaseOpenAPI/javascript/enlighten/docs/DefaultApi.md

 let apiInstance = new TheEnlightenSystemsApi.DefaultApi();
 let userId = 4d6a51330a; // String |
 let systemId = 66; // Number |
-let opts = {
-  'startDate': Fri Jul 01 10:00:00 AEST 2011 // Date | Start date for reporting period.
+let startDate = Fri Jul 01 10:00:00 AEST 2011; // Date | Start date for reporting period.
 The reporting period ends on the previous day of the next month; for example, a `start_date` of 2011-07-20 returns data through 2011-06-19.
-When the start date is the first of a calendar month, the end end date is the last day of that month.
+When the start date is the first of a calendar month, the end end date is the last day of that month. apiInstance.monthlyProduction(userId, systemId, startDate, (error, data, response) => {
-};
-apiInstance.monthlyProduction(userId, systemId, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {